 [Image source: Ofcom]

-However, the role of desktop is by no means redundant.
+However, the role of the desktop is by no means redundant.
 Data from Comscore shows that the majority of consumers are multiplatform and multi-screening, accessing sites on mobile and desktop.

 [Image source: Comscore]